Terminal Island (film)

-Terminal Island, released theatrically in the U.K. as Knuckle Men, is a 1973 American action–drama thriller film directed by Stephanie Rothman.
+Terminal Island, released theatrically in the UK as Knuckle Men, is a 1973 American action–drama thriller film directed by Stephanie Rothman.
 It features early screen performances by Tom Selleck and Roger E. Mosley.
 Although an exploitation film, it has been treated with much serious discussion by critics and academics over the years.
 It is regarded as a cult film.

 Plot

-A TV news program does a segment on Terminal Island, an off-shore island established after the abolition of the death penalty.
-First degree murderers are shipped off to the island to spend the rest of their days fending for themselves.
+A TV news program does a segment on Terminal Island, an offshore island established after the abolition of the death penalty by the U.S. Supreme Court.
+First-degree murderers are shipped off to the island to spend the rest of their days fending for themselves.